SuddenGunter/edynamojson/README.md

 This library is primarily designed for use with [aws-beam](https://github.com/aws-beam/aws-erlang/tree/master/src).
 Since aws-beam automatically handles JSON serialization and deserialization, this library omits those steps and only converts your object into a format compatible with DynamoDB.

-If you use another AWS client or make HTTP calls directly you need to also add JSON serialization step (see examples).
+If you use another AWS client or make HTTP calls directly, you also need to add the JSON serialization step (see examples).

+## What?

+DynamoDB does not allow you to just store objects like `{"id": "ABC"}`; it will always ask you to add type annotations like `{"id": {"S": "ABC"}}`.

+This library does this automatically - so you don't have to.

 ## Examples